awsdocs/aws-cdk-guide/doc_source/serverless_example.md

 This tutorial contains the following steps\.

-1. Creates a CDK app
+1. Creates a AWS CDK app

 1. Creates a Lambda function that gets a list of widgets with: GET /

 1. Creates the service that calls the Lambda function

-1. Adds the service to the CDK app
+1. Adds the service to the AWS CDK app

 1. Tests the app